 The profiling method is based on a statistical construction method, constituting a relationship through a logistic regression between variables such as delinquency, external behaviour, socio-demographic variables, and a response variable that determines the customer's risk.
 In this case, delinquency is equal to or greater than 90 days.
-Hence, common profiles are established and assigned a Probability of Non-Performance (PNP) and a recovery rate based on a historical analysis known as Severity (SEV).
+Hence, common profiles are established and assigned a Probability of Non-Performance (PNP), also known as a Probability of Default (PD), and a recovery rate based on a grounded historical analysis known as Loss Given Default (LGD)

-Therefore, once the customers have been profiled and the loan's profile assigned a PNP and a SEV, the exposure at default (EXP) is calculated.
+Therefore, once the customers have been profiled and assigned a PNP and an LGD concerning their type of loan, the exposure at default (EXP) is calculated.
 This exposure includes the book value of the loans and receivables from the customer, plus contingent loans, minus any amount that can be recovered by activating guarantees (for credits other than consumer loans).